lakiryt/sunradar/README.md

 How to install:
 - Unzip
 - Move to the Uebersicht Folder
 - That's it!
-Should be working out of the box.
+Should be working out of the box (out of the zip).

 Preferences to be set by the user (in the *index.coffee* file):
 - Language (Currently available in English, Japanese and German)